rvrebcev/near-development-101/content/near101_chapter_1.md

 ## Contract with Buy Function
 For the final section of this tutorial, we will create the `buyProduct` function to allow a user to buy a product.

-The `near-sdk-as` library provides a `ContractPromiseBatch` class which allows us batch actions within an AssemblyScript contract.
+The `near-sdk-as` library provides a `ContractPromiseBatch` class which allows us to batch actions within an AssemblyScript contract.
 We will use this class to transfer tokens from the caller of the function to the owner of the product.

 The code for a token transfer looks like this:
 ```javascript=